Luffa in Vietnamese Cuisine (Mướp)

 Canh Mướp - Vietnamese Luffa Soup

 Canh mướp represents the heart of Vietnamese home cooking—simple, nourishing, and prepared daily to accompany rice meals.
-This clear soup showcases luffa's ability to soak up savory broth while maintaining its delicate texture.
+This clear Vietnamese luffa soup showcases luffa's ability to soak up savory broth while maintaining its delicate texture.
 The soup is typically paired with protein like shrimp, pork, or crab for a complete meal.

 Ingredients: